 Once the plugin is active, hover over the Settings menu and click on XML Sitemap.

-On this page there are a number of options that you can change to suite your site.
-Most of the defaults are good for a new site, however you might want to change the post priority.
+On this page, there are a number of options that you can change to suit your site.
+Most of the defaults are good for a new site, however, you might want to change the post priority.